-Bassettia gall wasp (Bassettia ligni)
+Oak twig gall wasp (Bassettia ligni)

 California jumping gall wasp (Neuroterus saltatorius)

-Oregon oak gall wasp (Besbicus mirabilis)
+Speckled gall wasp (Cynips mirabilis)

 Pest description and damage Over 400 galls have been identified on oak.
-Leaf galls are caused by the feeding of several species of oak gall wasp larvae.
+The feeding of several species of oak gall wasp larvae causes these leaf galls.
 Typical galls are enlarged or swollen plant tissues.
 These may assume several forms, depending on the species of wasp.
-The main gall wasps on Oregon white oak include Andricus californicus, which forms large, persistent, apple-like galls on twigs; Bassettia ligni, which causes seed-like galls under the bark of branches that often girdle and kill the branch; Besbicus mirabilis, which forms mottled, spherical galls on the underside of leaves; and Neuroterus saltatorius, which forms mustard-seed-like galls on lower leaf surfaces that drop in the fall and jump around like Mexican jumping beans (caused by activity of the enclosed larvae).
+The main gall wasp on Oregon white oak includes Andricus quercuscalifornicus, which forms large (up to 4 to 5 inches in diameter), persistent, apple-like galls on twigs.
+Another species, Bassettia ligni, causes seed-like galls under the bark of branches that often girdle and kill the branch.
+Cynips mirabilis forms mottled, spherical galls up to 1 inch in diameter on the underside of leaves, and Neuroterus saltatorius forms mustard-seed-like galls (roughly 0.04 inch in diameter) on lower leaf surfaces that drop in the fall and jump around like Mexican jumping beans (caused by activity of the enclosed larvae).

 Jumping oak galls cause small yellow spots on the upper surface of infested leaves.
 On the underside of the leaves are tiny seed like galls.
 These appear in midsummer or later.
 Inside each gall is the larvae of a tiny wasp.
 In the fall, the galls drop from the leaves to the ground, where the activity of the larva causes the gall to jump an inch or more off the ground.
 The wasps overwinter in the galls on the ground.
 In the spring, emerging females lay eggs in opening oak buds.
-Adult females emerging from these galls lay eggs on the leaves, producing the larvae which cause the jumping oak galls.
+Adult females emerging from these galls lay eggs on the leaves, producing the larvae that cause the jumping oak galls.
 Although they may be unsightly, jumping oak galls do relatively little damage.

 See "Gallmakers" in: